Bloomberg blasts 'pie in the sky' Green New Deal, rips Warren wealth tax as Venezuelan

 Bloomberg also was sharply critical of President Donald Trump's handling of climate change, saying that "he failed at business and now I think it's fair to say he is failing at government."

-Speaking with reporters after a second New Hampshire event, Bloomberg was asked about Democratic Sen. Elizabeth Warren's proposed wealth tax.
-Of the presidential contender's plan, Bloomberg said it was likely unconstitutional and compared the proposal to socialism: "It's called Venezuela."
+Speaking with reporters after a second New Hampshire event, Bloomberg was asked about the wealth tax proposed by Sen. Elizabeth Warren, D-Mass.
+He said the presidential contender's plan was potentially unconstitutional, and compared it to socialism.
+"It's called Venezuela," he added.

-In laying out some basic principles of what he believes should be included in the Green New Deal, Bloomberg said it must include "a plan for major and comprehensive investment to create jobs and increase economic growth in coal regions and other areas that have been tied to where their economy is tied to fossil fuels," transitioning away from said fossil fuels to clean energy sources "as quickly as possible" and helping state and local governments "take more action."
+In laying out some basic principles of what he believes the Green New Deal must embrace, Bloomberg said it must include "a plan for major and comprehensive investment to create jobs and increase economic growth in coal regions and other areas ... where their economy is tied to fossil fuels," transitioning away from the fossil fuels to clean energy sources "as quickly as possible" and helping state and local governments "take more action."

 "I've already begun working on putting together the details of what I believe is a Green New Deal, what it should look like," he said.
 "And whether I run for president or not, I will work to ensure that fighting climate change and spurring economic development in areas that have depended on fossil fuels is a top priority for the Democratic nominee."